afni/afni/doc/SphinxDocs/glossary.rst

       {i,j,k} indices of datum in 3 dimensional array representing data or object. {i,j,k} triplets are mostly used for notational clarity, it is often the case that a 1D array is used to store and access array elements.

    bundle
       A collection of tracts, in a network.
+Usually a bundle defines all tracts between a pair of target ROIs.

    network
       A collection of bundles of tracts.